Fire Engineering NewsletterLeading Throughout Probation and Beyond in the Fire Service, Part 6

 At the Baltimore Fire Academy Training Center, I assisted with the Hands on Training (HOT) classes for the Firehouse Expo Conference.
 One of those classes was Burning Down the (Dolls) House with Fire Chief Ed Hartin.
 I had the opportunity to help with the construction of the dolls houses for this class at Firehouse Expo.
 This was an amazing opportunity to work hand in hand with one of the foremost experts in fire behavior.
 I had the opportunity while learning to build the dolls houses to ask questions regarding fire behavior and learning more than how to glue particleboards together.

-Another Hands on Training (HOT) class I had the opportunity to assist with was for Instructor Billy Leach from Big Rig Rescue and his class on Heavy Rescue: Overturns and Undersides at BA Products Co. in Columbia, Maryland.
+Another Hands-on Training (HOT) class I had the opportunity to assist with was for Instructor Billy Leach from Big Rig Rescue and his class on Heavy Rescue: Overturns and Undersides at BA Products Co. in Columbia, Maryland.
 This was another amazing experience to observe Instructor Billy Leach in action with the complex heavy rescues scheduled for his class.
-The students in his class were challenged with the complex vehicle extrication scenarios and the full compliment of heavy rescue tools provided to use during the class from neighboring fire agencies and vendors.
+The students in his class were challenged with the complex vehicle extrication scenarios and the full complement of heavy rescue tools provided to use during the class from neighboring fire agencies and vendors.

 During the Hands on Training (HOT) classes for the Firehouse Expo conference, I assisted with the logistical ground support with Lion Apparel in delivering turnouts for the Firehouse Expo conference.
 This was also a very challenging experience for me as a volunteer because I was unfamiliar with the Baltimore area.
 I quickly learned my way around the local freeways and the rush hour traffic congestion.
 Lion Apparel provided a cleaning service to all the students attending the conference to clean their turnouts between the (HOT) class sessions to limit exposure to the harmful toxins that can cause cancer.